joanarr13/Capstone/README.md

 ##
 <a name="proj_use"></a>
-## How To Use the Project
+## How To Use the Project.
+How to Install and Run the Project
-Divided into two parts: informative website on WIX (https://docitrightcp.wixsite.com/doc-it-right) and the streamlit app (which also has the link for the other website).
+Our project was divided into two main parts: informative website on WIX (https://docitrightcp.wixsite.com/doc-it-right) and the Streamlit app.
+Hence, the following steps need to be taken to ensure that the chatbot interface can be correctly accessed:

-##
-### How to Install and Run the Project

-tirar o código github / clone repository descarregar pasta com credenciais (API), dados usados..mudar path no ficheiro .env dentro da pasta no-show prediction, there is a need for changing the path in the ... dar run nos requirements

-to run the project:
+- Retrieve code from this GitHub Repository (GitClone or Fork)
+- Download the folder, sent by email, with the credentials (credentials to be able to use the Google Calendar platform) and tokens (contains authorization tokens used to authenticate and authorize access when declaring the specified scope)
+- Download the .env file, sent by email (which also contains our API-key - is advisable to change to your own OpenAI API-key).
+This file should be inside the Capstone folder only.
-inside the terminal there is a need to open the website folder `streamlit run main.py`
+- Afterwards, inside the `No-show Prediction` folder - in this GitHub repository, there is a need for changing in both notebooks the path for your own local path to the data.
+- There's also a need to run the requirements.txt file so that the environment is in the same conditions as the development environment was

+Finally, to run the streamlit app: go inside the terminal, and open the `Website` folder.
+When that is done, run the following command `streamlit run main.py`.

 After this you can have fun interacting with our Dr.Chatbot 🥳.